Open-EO/openeo-python-client/docs/data_access.rst

 Handling large vector data
 #######################

-When a user tries to run something with too much data, the 'POST' request becomes to large, and a 'request entity too large' error happens.
-To avoid this, vector data should be uploaded to a public location, and referenced by url.
-(This can be something like google drive normally.)
-As an extra, using a more efficient file format, like parquet, is recommended, as geojsons can get very large.
+When you try to execute a process on considerably large data, you will most probably encounter a 'request' entity too large' error as your 'POST' request becomes too large to handle.
+To avoid this error, upload your vector data to a public location and use it as a URL (e.g., via Google Drive).
+The data stored in the URL can then be loded using :py:meth:`~openeo.rest.connection.Connection.vectorcube_from_paths`

+Please note that using a more efficient file format (such as parquet instead of GeoJSON) is recommended.

+The code-snippets showen below provides an example of how this can be achieved:

 .. code-block:: python

-    parcels = eoconn.vectorcube_from_paths(["https://artifactory.vgt.vito.be/testdata-public/parcels/32TPT.pq"],format="parquet")
+    parcels = connection.vectorcube_from_paths(["https://artifactory.vgt.vito.be/testdata-public/parcels/32TPT.pq"],format="parquet")
-    connection.load_collection("SENTINEL2_L2A",
-        spatial_extent= parcels,
-        temporal_extent=["2021-05-07", "2021-05-14"],
-        bands=['B04', 'B03', 'B02'],
-        max_cloud_cover=80,
-    )
+    datacube = connection.load_collection("SENTINEL1_GAMMA0_SENTINELHUB",temporal_extent = ["2021-05-12",'2021-06-01'])
+    s1_cube = datacube.aggregate_spatial(geometries=parcels,
+                           reducer="mean")